MultiSafepay/docs/content/integration/testing/testing-process.md

 The test API endpoint is: `https://testapi.multisafepay.com/v1/json/`

 1. In your API testing environment, enter your test API key.
-2. For the payment method you want to test, make a `POST /orders` request.
+2. For the payment method you want to test, make a [create order](https://api-docs.multisafepay.com/reference/createorder) request.
 Make sure you include **all** required parameters in the request.

 ## 2. Complete the payment